Azure/missionlz/docs/deployment-guide-walkthrough.md

 #### Resource Naming Prefix

 Specify a prefix for your MLZ resources.
-This prefix can help distinguish your MLZ resources and ResourceGroups from other Azure resources.
-Minimum of 3 letters and/or numbers to a maximum of 6.
+This prefix can help distinguish your MLZ resources and resource groups from other Azure resources.
+Ideally, the prefix would be an abbreviation for your organization or the department governing these resources.
+The value must be a minimum of 3 letters and/or numbers to a maximum of 6.

 #### Environment Abbreviation